alexshapalov/alexshapalov/README.md

 Hi there 👋!

-I write Ruby code that (sometimes) works
+I write Ruby code that (sometimes) works.

 🔭 I'm recently starting and working on: